VishnuKabir/VishnuKabir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 I am a PhD Student at the Ohio State University, advised by Professor Kannan Athreya and Professor Srinivasan Parthasarathy.
-My current research includes but is not limited to: Machine Learning for Wireless Networking, Out-Of-Distribution Detection for LLMs.
+My current research includes but is not limited to: Mechanistic Interpretabililty, Out-Of-Distribution Detection for LLMs.